 To prevent bolt holes becoming mis-aligned and the rotor becoming out of balance, loosen, remove and replace no more than 1 or 2 sections from the rotor at a time, tightening as they are changed.

 Sometimes it may be necessary to slacken the first bolt of the neighbouring element to release the one you want to remove.

 - 4. Place the new section in position.
 If it is difficult to push into the rotor, it may be tapped into place with a small bar in the bottom of the stripping holes. - 5.
-Replace the 4 bolts including the spring washer.
+Replace the 4 bolts.

-CAUTION - Nut Lock (loctite) or locking bolts must be used on the element section securing bolts.
+CAUTION - Locking bolts or Nut Lock (loctite) must be used on the element section securing bolts.